 In reversing the agency’s final decision, the EEOC held that “evidence from a health-care provider or other expert is not a mandatory prerequisite for recovery of compensatory damages for emotional harm.”
 It went to state that:

-Objective evidence of compensatory damages can include statements from the Complainant concerning his emotional pain or suffering, inconvenience, mental anguish, loss of enjoyment of life, injury to professional standing, injury to character or reputation, injury to credit standing, loss of health, and any other non-pecuniary losses that are incurred as a result of the discriminatory conduct.
-Statements from others, including family members, friends, health care providers, other counselors (including clergy) could address the outward manifestations or physical consequences of emotional distress, including sleeplessness, anxiety, stress, depression, marital strain, humiliation, emotional distress, loss of self-esteem, excessive fatigue, or a nervous breakdown.
-Complainant’s own testimony, along with the circumstances of a particular case, can suffice to sustain his burden in this regard.
-The more inherently degrading or humiliating the defendant’s action is, the more reasonable to infer that a person would suffer humiliation or distress from that action. …
+Objective evidence of compensatory damages can include statements from the Complainant concerning his emotional pain or suffering, inconvenience, mental anguish, loss of enjoyment of life, injury to professional standing, injury to character or reputation, injury to credit standing, loss of health and any other non-pecuniary losses that are incurred as a result of the discriminatory conduct.
+Statements from others, including family members, friends, health care providers, other counselors (including clergy) could address the outward manifestations or physical consequences of emotional distress including sleeplessness, anxiety, stress, depression, marital strain, humiliation, emotional distress, loss of self-esteem, excessive fatigue or a nervous breakdown.
+The complainant’s own testimony, along with the circumstances of a particular case, can suffice to sustain his burden in this regard.
+The more inherently degrading or humiliating the defendant’s action is, the more reasonable to infer that a person would suffer humiliation or distress from that action.